eltoroit/student-progress/SALESFORCE/@ELTOROIT/README.md

     -   Company (if private)
     -   City
 -   Exercise should automatically stop when all attendees are done (or they indicated "LATER")
+-   Assign org Ids
+    -   Include late registrations
+    -   Display URL (login.salesforce.com), username, and password.
+        -   Click on any text will copy to clipboard
+    -   DEX602 only needs the org at the start of the class on Monday
+    -   Some private workshops have a combination of courses and the orgs change during the week